-As head of human resources at Farber, Natasha has presided over the firm’s tremendous growth over her 16-year tenure and has seen the expansion into an array of new lines of business.
+As head of people & culture at Farber, Natasha has presided over the firm’s tremendous growth over her 16-year tenure and has seen the expansion into an array of new lines of business.
 Despite the frenetic pace, Natasha claims, “we’ve still been able to sustain the family culture at Farber even as we grow.”

 Her Other Family